bomonike/bomonike.github.io/README.md

 1. <a target="_blank" href="https://bomonike.github.io/podcasts">podcasts</a>
 1. <a target="_blank" href="https://bomonike.github.io/ports-open">ports-open</a>
 1. <a target="_blank" href="https://bomonike.github.io/printing">printing</a>
+1. <a target="_blank" href="https://bomonike.github.io/prompt-engineering">prompt-engineering</a> using DPSy to automate better prompts using LLMs.
 1. <a target="_blank" href="https://bomonike.github.io/python-exams">python-exams</a>
 1. <a target="_blank" href="https://bomonike.github.io/python-coding">python-coding</a>
 1. <a target="_blank" href="https://bomonike.github.io/python-features">python-features</a>